codatio/codat-docs/docs/enterprise/tech-implementation/implementation-roles.md

  :::tip Business change manager

-In addition to the above stakeholders, we strongly recommend appointing, or nominating an existing stakeholder to be, a dedicated **business change manager**.
+In addition to the above stakeholders, we strongly recommend appointing or nominating an existing stakeholder to be, a dedicated **business change manager**.

 **Role description:** Responsible for embedding the use of the API into the organization's architecture and driving user adoption.